grandMa5ter/ICS_Tester/README.md

 | 2 | 🙀 Weak | Insufficient |
 | 1 | 😾 Bogus | Insufficient |

-### HardeningKitty Interface
+### ICS_Tester Interface

-[ataumo](https://github.com/ataumo) build a web based interface for HardeningKitty.
+[ataumo](https://github.com/ataumo) build a web based interface for ICS_Tester.
 The tool can be used to create your own lists and provides additional information on the hardening settings.
 The [source code](https://github.com/ataumo/policies_hardening_interface) is under AGPL license and there is a [demo site](https://phi.cryptonit.fr/policies_hardening_interface/).

 ### Last Update

-HardeningKitty can be used to audit systems against the following baselines / benchmarks:
+ICS_Tester can be used to audit systems against the following baselines / benchmarks:

 | Name | System Version    | Version  |
 | :--- | :---------------- | :------  |